 Residents at Hoy participate in the 12-step programs directly related to their addictions and struggles, and since we believe strongly in the seamless transition from residential life to community and family life, it’s part of the recovery routine that’s free and easy to continue.
 These groups allow residents to discuss their experiences with each other in a nonjudgmental environment that fosters support, friendship and encouragement.
 Residents are able to move through the steps at their own pace, since there is no one way to approach the recovery journey.

 Self-expression is encouraged in our residents.
-The creation and sharing of art and poetry based on personal experiences and struggles is a rewarding challenge.
+The creation and sharing of art is based on personal experiences and struggles, and its creation is a rewarding challenge.
 We understand that it isn’t easy to open up honestly about addiction, and creative expressions diffuse client’s thoughts and lived experiences into pieces that can often lead to breakthroughs in treatment.
-The creation of poetry and art is something residents can take with them into their communities once they leave Hoy as well.
+The creation of art is something residents can take with them into their communities once they leave Hoy as well.

 Yoga is a set of a set of specific exercises, called poses, combined with specific breathing techniques and meditation principles.
 Used for centuries around the globe, these exercises were designed to stretch and strengthen your body physically, while simultaneously improving mindfulness.
 Through breathing techniques and practiced meditation, studies have shown that Yoga also decreases stress and anxiety.Practiced in a group or individually, Yoga is a practice residents can take with them to continue after long after treatment.